RiyaMathew-11/try-block-static-analyser/README.md

 # Static Analyser - Identifying print/log statements in try blocks

 This tool **finds print statements or logs** in Python code that are **created within `try` blocks**.
-It grew out of a personal habit of keeping print/log statements in try blocks for debugging, and often forgetting to remove them before pushing to production 😅. (often happens with [JavaScript](https://github.com/fossunited/fossunited/pull/589#discussion_r1742236197) too)
+It grew out of a personal habit of keeping print/log statements in try blocks for debugging, that were often forgotten and left in the code before pushing to production 😅. (often happens with [JavaScript](https://github.com/fossunited/fossunited/pull/589#discussion_r1742236197) too)

 ## Why?

 `print()` statements are often added in try blocks for debugging, like in the case of printing the result of computations or status flags.
 However, these statements are typically not suitable for production environments.
-Proper logging should be done in `except` blocks once the exception is caught or the `finally` block.
+Proper logging should be done in `except` blocks once the exception is caught, or in the `finally` block.

 ## Includes: